mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Xpand-Tutorial.md

 ## Xpand and Readwritesplit

-The primary purpose of the router _readwritesplit_ is to split statements between one master and multiple slaves.
-In the case of Xpand, all servers will be masters, but _readwritesplit_ may still be the right choise.
+The primary purpose of the router _readwritesplit_ is to split statements between one primary and multiple replicas.
+In the case of Xpand, all servers will be primaries, but _readwritesplit_ may still be the right choise.

 Namely, as _readwritesplit_ is transaction aware and capable of